 Using my planner regularly reduces so much of my stress.
 I feel relieved when I don’t have to worry about how to get everything done on time.
 Being able to see everything on my to-do list helps it all feel more manageable.
 Planning has been one of the best stress relievers for me.

-Productivity is one of the most common benefits people talk about when it comes to using a planner.
-It helps increase productivity because it enables you to take a look at the big picture and break it down into all of the tasks, goals, and responsibilities you need to schedule out.
+Productivity is one of the most common benefits people talk about for using a planner.
+It helps increase productivity because it enables you to take a look at the big picture and break it down into all the tasks, goals, and responsibilities you need to schedule out.

 Not only do you add things to your calendar, but you know what tasks need to be done every day of the week to make your goals happen.
 My planner helps me to focus and be more productive instead of wasting time procrastinating.
 Sometimes my planner offers just the encouragement I need to move to the next level.